Maria Antonia Ferdinanda of Spain: Duchess of Savoy

-Having married by proxy in Madrid on 12 April 1750 she was married in person at Oulx on 31 May 1750 to Victor Amadeus, Duke of Savoy, the eldest son of Charles Emmanuel III of Sardinia and his late wife Polyxena of Hesse-Rotenburg.
-The marriage had been arranged by Maria Antonia Ferdinanda's half brother, Ferdinand VI and was used to strengthen relations between Madrid and Turin as the two courts had fought on opposing sides during the War of the Austrian Succession.
+Having married by proxy in Madrid on 12 April 1750, she was married in person at Oulx on 31 May 1750 to Victor Amadeus, Duke of Savoy, the eldest son of Charles Emmanuel III of Sardinia and his late wife Polyxena of Hesse-Rotenburg.
+The marriage had been arranged by Maria Antonia Ferdinanda's half brother to strengthen relations between Madrid and Turin, as the two courts had fought on opposing sides during the War of the Austrian Succession, and Charles Emmanuel III was Ferdinand's uncle, as he was his mother's brother.
 The Treaty of Aix-la-Chapelle ended the war.
 As a wedding gift, the apartments of the new Duchess of Savoy at the Royal Palace of Turin were remodelled by the architect Benedetto Alfieri.
-Maria Antonia Ferdinanda was given a dowry of 3,500,000 Piedmontese Lires as well as Spanish possessions in Milan.
+Maria Antonia Ferdinanda was given a dowry of three-and-a-half million Piedmontese lires as well as Spanish possessions in Milan.
 In Italy she was known as Maria Antonietta Ferdinanda.
 Operas by Baldassare Galuppi were specially composed for her marriage to the Duke of Savoy.

 The match was seen as unpopular, but the two remained close until her death.
 From marriage until her husband's accession she was styled as the Duchess of Savoy.
 The couple surrounded themselves with modern thinkers and various politicians.
 The first lady of the land, she brought a rigid etiquette from her native Spain to the court of Savoy.
 She was very religious and was said to have a cold, shy personality.
 She was the mother of twelve children, three of whom died in childhood.
 Two of her children had issue.